What is a "rate lock period"?

-When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate for a determined period while you work on the application process.
-This keeps you from going through your whole application process and discovering at the end that your interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a particular number of points for you for a specified period during your application process.
+This keeps you from going through your whole application process and finding out at the end that the interest rate has gone up.

-There are more ways to get a low rate, in addition to choosing a shorter rate lock period.
-The more the down payment, the smaller the interest rate will be, as you will be starting with more equity.
-You may opt to pay points to improve your rate over the loan term, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
-You pay more up front, but you will save money, especially if you don't refinance early.
+There are other ways to get a lower rate, besides choosing a shorter rate lock period.
+The bigger the down payment, the better the interest rate will be, as you will have more equity from the beginning.
+You can pay points to improve your rate over the term of the loan, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the term of the loan.
+You pay more up front, but you will come out ahead in the long run.

 Got a Question?